notsag-dev/hacking-tools-for-web-developers/README.md

 ===============================================================
 ```

-As you can notice, on this occasion we get which paths were found and which were the HTTP status codes received for them.
+The results show which paths were found and their corresponding HTTP status codes.

 ## Searchsploit
 https://github.com/offensive-security/exploitdb

 Searchsploit is a great tool for finding available exploits for applications and kernels.
 If a vulnerable version of an application is being executed on your server, it may be possible for a malicious actor to exploit it to gain access to your data or perform other types of attacks.
 On the other hand, being able to execute these verifications ourselves is a great skill to have to proactively defend our systems.

-It's worth mentioning that searchsploit works pretty well with nmap and other scanners, as after discovering what services are running on a certain server we can search them by version number on searchsploit to see if there are any exploits available for them.
+It is worth mentioning that searchsploit works pretty well with Nmap, Nikto and other scanners, as after discovering what services are running on a certain server they can be searched by version number on searchsploit to see if there are any exploits available for them.

 Example:
 ```